 A total of 31.04 million USD was commited by PFIP -II till June 2019 and the programme was left with a balance of 4.7 million USD in its final year.
 By March 2019, PFIP -II had commited 29.59 million USD and disbursed 23.48 million USD.
-Major categories of expenditure under this were grants under three workstreams (13.03 million USD), grants for TA (4.51 million USD) and Indirect Cost (12.05 million USD).
+Major categories of expenditure under this were grants under three workstreams (13.03 million USD), grants for TA (4.51 million USD), Other costs (10.84 million USD) and GMS (1.20 million USD).
 Furthermore, Table 8 presents the segregated view of disbursement for the three workstreams.
 If only disbursement is considered, 59% of the committed amount for grants to institutions under three workstreams was disbursed until March 2019.